Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline topological superconductor

-One $\mathbb{Z}_2$ is from the fermion parity, and the other is from the rotation eigenvalue $-1$.
-So at each 0D block, the block-state can be labeled by $(\pm,\pm)$, here these two $\pm$'s represent the fermion parity and rotation eigenvalue, respectively.
+Here one $\mathbb{Z}_2$ is from the fermion parity, and the other is from the rotation eigenvalue $-1$.
+Thus at each 0D block, the block-state can be labeled by $(\pm,\pm)$ where one $\pm$ represents the fermion parity and the other represents rotation eigenvalue, respectively.
 According to this notation, the obstruction-free 0D block-states form the following group:

 and the group elements can be labeled by (four brackets represent the block-states at $\mu_j,j=1,2,3,4$):